mortenn/BrowserPicker/readme.md

 - A rule of `|regex|.*/mortenn` applies the `.*/mortenn` to the full URL, so would match `https://github.com/mortenn/BrowserPicker`

 If multiple matches are found for a url, the longest match will be used.

+# New features under development
+- Brand new configuration UI for defaults
+- Support for a default browser when no default rules match
+- Additional configuration options